 Constipation is one of the most common gastrointestinal problems in the world.
-In the United States alone, it affects up to 42 million people, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+In the United States alone, it affects around 42 million people, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

-If your time on the toilet is troublesome and you’d rather not reach into the medicine cabinet, fear not, for there are plenty of natural ways to soften your stool.
+If your time on the toilet is troublesome and you’d rather not reach into the medicine cabinet, fear not.
+There are plenty of natural ways to soften your stool.

-Men should get 38 grams of fiber a day and women 25 grams, according to the Institute of Medicine.
+Men should get 38 grams of fiber a day and women 25 grams, according to the Academy of Nutrition and Dietetics.
 However, the average adult gets only about half that, so adding more to your diet is often a good solution.

 Stool becomes hard, clumpy, and possibly painful when it doesn’t have enough water content as it enters the colon.
 This can occur for numerous reasons, including stress, travel, and as a side effect of medications.
 Besides hard stool, dehydration makes a person feel more stressed, which can further complicate digestive problems.

 Drinking enough fluids, especially water, can help avoid this uncomfortable situation, according to studies.
 But the eight-glasses-a-day rule isn’t a universal truth.
-Different people have different hydration needs, but here’s a general rule to follow: if your urine is dark yellow, low volume, and infrequent, you aren’t getting enough fluids and may already be dehydrated.
+Different people have different hydration needs.
+Here’s a general rule to follow: if your urine is dark yellow, low volume, and infrequent, you aren’t getting enough fluids and may already be dehydrated.

-Besides momentary relief, exercise can help you lose weight, which has shown to decrease gastrointestinal problems such as constipation.
-Talking a 30 minute walk after a meal can help your body digest food better and promote regular digestion.
+Besides offering momentary relief, exercise can help you lose weight, which has shown to decrease gastrointestinal problems such as constipation.
+Talking a 30-minute walk after a meal can help your body digest food better and promote regular digestion.

-Magnesium sulphate is a major component of Epsom salt, or bath salts.
-According to Mayo Clinic, it can be effective for relieving short-term constipation.
-They recommend dissolving the powder form in 8 ounces of water.
+Magnesium sulfate is a major component of Epsom salt.
+When taken orally, it can be effective for relieving short-term constipation.
+Dissolve the powder form in 8 ounces of water.
 The maximum dose for an adult or child over 12 years old should be 6 teaspoons.
-The maximum dose for a child between six and 11 years old should be 2 teaspoons.
+The maximum dose for a child between 6 and 11 years old should be 2 teaspoons.
 Children under 6 shouldn’t take Epsom salts.

-This is not recommended for regular use.
+This isn’t recommended for regular use.
 It’s easy for bowels to become dependent on laxatives.
 Because the taste is a bit foul, it might be worth squirting some lemon juice into the solution before you drink up.